 Analysts were taken by surprise by the positive performance of Heineken.
 Due to solid beer sales in Asia and Europe the world’s second largest brewer could even outperform a strong first quarter last year while industry observers expected declining sales.

-Heineken's over all beer volume sale grew 7%, with an exceptional increase of 23% in Asia and 8% in the Americas.
-However, expansion on a like-for-like basis totaled only 0.6% overall, with the Asia Pacific region strong at +5.4%.
+Heineken reported rising sales by 0.6 per cent on a like-for-like basis with the Asia Pacific region strong at +5.4%.
 Europe increased by 0.5% on these terms thanks to optimizations in the home market the Netherlands as well as in France, Spain, Italy and Austria.

 “In Africa, Middle East & Eastern Europe market conditions remain challenging, adversely impacting volume," Chief Executive Jean-Francois van Boxmeer said in a statement on Wednesday.
 Sales dropped sharply in Nigeria, Russia and Brazil and were only partly offset by a strong performance in Mexico.